devDabo/todo_app/README.md

 Before running the MERN todo app, ensure you have the following installed:

-- Node.js (v14 or later)
+- Docker
-- MongoDB
+- Docker Compose

 ## Installation

-To install the necessary dependencies for the app, follow these steps:
+To set up the MERN todo app locally using Docker, follow these steps:

 1. Clone the repository to your local machine: